StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE AS SELECT.md

 - The CTAS statement can only create a new table that meets the following requirements:
   - `ENGINE` is `OLAP`.

-  - The table is a Duplicate Key table.
+  - The table default is a Duplicate Key table, You can specify as Primary Key table.

   - The sort keys are the first three columns, and the storage space of the data types of these three columns does not exceed 36 bytes.